The Closed Geodetic Game: algorithms and strategies: Future research

 Another idea would be to further the work initiated in \Cref{sec-symmetry} and to define a type of graph symmetry adapted to \AGAG, that would allow us to obtain the outcomes of other structured graph classes.
 Expansions of cycles could be good candidates.

-As explained in \Cref{sec-blockAndCacti}, the dynamic programing framework we used for block graphs and cacti requires strong constraints for shortest paths between vertices, which do not hold for more general graph classes such as outerplanar graphs.
-A research direction would be to try to express weaker constraints allowing a dynamic programing framework based on decomposition into independent subcomponents to apply for other classes.
+As explained in \Cref{sec-blockAndCacti}, the dynamic programming framework we used for block graphs and cacti requires strong constraints for shortest paths between vertices, which do not hold for more general graph classes such as outerplanar graphs.
+A research direction would be to try to express weaker constraints allowing a dynamic programming framework based on decomposition into independent subcomponents to apply for other classes.
 Outerplanar graphs are a natural candidate, since the geodetic set problem is polynomial for them but NP-hard for planar graphs.

 Finally, other graph products than Cartesian (studied in \Cref{sec-generalAndProducts}) could be explored, such as the tensor, strong, lexicographical, modular or rooted products.
-However, those products may be more involved: for example, the outcome of the tensor product of two graphs is not necessarily a function of the outcomes of the two graphs.
+However, those products may be more involved: for example, as seen in the same section, the outcome of the tensor product of two graphs is not necessarily a function of the outcomes of the two graphs.
 Some further conditions on the structure of the graphs or their product may be needed to obtain similar results.